-Your only choice of option at Man, Merak, Chushul is of paying guest.
+Your only choice of option at Chushul is of paying guests.
 You will need to talk to the villagers asking if they can let you stay, charges will be nominal at around Rs.
 500 per person including meals.

-Leg 7 – Kargil to Padum to Kargil (Zanskar Valley)
+Zanskar Valley – Kargil to Padum

-Public transport services in Zanskar valley is difficult to find.
-There is only one bus that starts from Leh, halts at Kargil and goes to Padum the next day.
-There is no direct bus from Kargil to Padum however there is a regular bus from Kargil to Parakchik, Panikhar and Sankoo.
+There is no direct bus from Kargil to Padum however there is a regular bus from Kargil to Parakchik, Panikhar, and Sankoo.
 From all these three places, in order to get to Padum, you will have to board a public shared taxi.

 Visiting Zanskar using Public transport would be tricky.
 If you are however able to manage your timings as per the bus from Leh, then a trip from Kargil to Padum and back would cost you about Rs.
 700 – Rs.800.

-The best way to cover Zanskar is to try and match your dates with the bus schedule.
+The best way to cover Zanskar Valley is to try and match your dates with the bus schedule.
 That way you can reach Padum by bus.
-For return journey, you can either come back the next day using the same bus or you can board a shared taxi to Panikahar and take the bus to Kargil from there.
+For the return journey, you can either come back the next day using the same bus or you can board a shared taxi to Panikahar and take the bus to Kargil from there.